 - We are not giving you legal advice.
-Consult with your legal counsel regarding how best to address a specific situation. - Use the chat function to ask general questions and hypotheticals. - This training, along with Level 1, covers Title IX regulationsrequired decision-making requirements, but does not cover institution-specific grievance procedures, policies, or technology. - This training is not being recorded, but we will provide you with a packet of the training materials to post on your websites for Title IX compliance.
+Consult with your legal counsel regarding how best to address a specific situation. - This training satisfies both annual Clery training and the generally applicable topics required by the Final Title IX regulations. \This training does not cover institution-specific grievance procedures, policies, or technology. - Use the chat function to ask general questions and hypotheticals. - This training is not being recorded, but we will provide you with a packet of the training materials to post on your websites for Title IX compliance.